Have you been injured? you may have a case.

 If the application is not filed on time, then the auto insurance company will use this against you to deny your claim and forever refuse to pay any and all of the No-Fault benefits you would have otherwise been entitled to.

-What auto insurance company pays my No-Fault benefits after I was hit by a car while riding my bike?
+What auto insurance company pays my No-Fault benefits?

-You will recover No-Fault benefits – including medical expenses and lost wages – after you were hit by a car while riding your bike in Michigan from the auto insurance company that is the highest in the No-Fault law’s “priority” list:
+If you were hit by a car while riding your bike in Michigan you can file a claim to recover No-Fault benefits – including medical expenses and lost wages – from the auto insurance company that is the highest in the No-Fault law’s “priority” list:

 • First, an injured bicyclist will seek benefits from his or her own No-Fault auto insurance company which issued the policy for his or her own personal motor vehicle in which the bicyclist is the named insured.
 (MCL 500.3114(1); 500.3115)